Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

 These results raise questions about the broader landscape of computational complexity in holography, particularly in relation to the Python’s Lunch conjecture~\cite{brown2020python}.
 This conjecture posits that if a geometry contains a local minimal surface that is not globally minimal, then finding the CFT operator corresponding to a local bulk operator inserted in the region surrounded by the local minimal surface is exponentially hard.
 The conjecture suggests that if the bulk contains locally minimal but not globally minimal surfaces, then efficient application of operators in the CFT is exponentially complex.
 The \textit{strong Python's lunch conjecture} then further posits that locally minimal surfaces are the only obstruction to efficient ``operator reconstruction''~\cite{akers2024holographic}.
 A follow-up~\cite{engelhardt2022finding} shows that the strong Python's lunch conjecture is compatible with the findings of Ref.~\cite{Bouland:2019pvu} on the reconstruction of a wormhole's volume.
+Similarly, \cite{Gyongyosi:2022vaf,Balasubramanian:2022fiy} show that it is exponentially hard to decode the state of a field in the interior of a black hole from the distant Hawking radiation entangled with it, as expected from the Hayden-Preskill scenario~\cite{Yoshida:2017aa}.
 The results of Ref.~\cite{akers2024holographic} then suggest that the complexity of operator reconstruction in the CFT does not always align with the complexity of bulk geometry reconstruction.
 These questions about the complexity of the holographic dictionary, inspired by the volume=complexity, require and deserve future investigations.

+Finally, recent developments relate the growth of the volume of Einstein-Rosen bridges to the randomness of the underlying microscopic quantum gravity state \cite{Magan:2024aet,Magan:2025hce}.
+Concretely, the authors of \cite{Magan:2024aet,Magan:2025hce} found gravitational duals to continuous random circuits (see Sec.~\ref{subsec_grwothofapproximate} for a survey of random circuits in the context of circuit complexity).
+The resulting geometries are long wormholes with matter inhomogeneities, dubbed ER-caterpillars.
+The construction allowed the authors to demonstrate a relation between the length of the ER bridge and the degree of microscopic randomness of the state as a function of time.
+More precisely, \cite{Magan:2024aet,Magan:2025hce} showed that an ER-caterpillar of length $l$ has an underlying quantum state well-approximated by a quantum state k-design with $k \propto l$ when $l$ is large.
+It would be interesting to understand the implications of this construction in the context of the pseudorandomness mentioned above.